triton-inference-server/server/docs/metrics.rst

 Metrics
 =======

-The inference server provides `Prometheus <https://prometheus.io/>`_ metrics indicating GPU and request statistics.
+The TensorRT Inference server provides `Prometheus
+<https://prometheus.io/>`_ metrics indicating GPU and request
+statistics.
 By default, these metrics are available at http://localhost:8002/metrics.
-The inference server -\\-metrics-port option can be used to select a different port.
+The TRTIS -\\-metrics-port option can be used to select a different port.
 The following table describes the available metrics.

 +--------------+----------------+---------------------------------------+-----------+-----------+
 |Category      |Metric          |Description                            |Granularity|Frequency  |